denalisun/sunrevisions/README.md

 		- Health cap (round 35) ✅
 		- 100% health ✅
 		- Start with $1000 ✅
-	- Classic
-		- Unchanged settings
 	- Hard
 		- 125% health ✅
 	- Rampage
 		- 150% health ✅
 		- Sprint from round 1 ✅
+- Gamemodes
-	- Infernal
+	- Survival (normal)
-		- 300% health ✅
+	- Onslaught
-		- Supersprint from round 1 ✅
-		- No spawn delay
+		- No time between rounds
+		- Start with random weapon
+	- Classic
+		- WaW gamerules
 - BO4 Max Ammo ✅
-- Health bar 🤔
-- Saving system
+- Saving system (only for Survival)
 	- like save codes from the NES
 - Custom perks
 	- Lava Lemonade (only on Tranzit and Survival maps) ✅